-The longer-term use of opioids like hydromorphone hydrochloride can lead to several complications.
-In cases of prolonged high-dosage use, patients can experience neurotoxicity.
-This can manifest through a range of complications including tremors, agitation, myoclonus, and cognitive dysfunction.
+Long-term use of opioids like hydromorphone hydrochloride can lead to several complications.
+In cases of long-term, high-dosage use, patients can experience neurotoxicity.
+This can cause a range of complications, including tremors, agitation, twitches and cognitive dysfunction.
 Heavy chronic use can also lead to a temporary hormone imbalance known as hypogonadism.

 Treatment Options for Hydromorphone Hydrochloride Addiction Symptoms

-Treatment options include inpatient and outpatient group therapy along with individual drug counseling.
-In cases of severe addiction, medical detox may be necessary before the patient is eligible for admittance to an inpatient facility.
+Opioid addiction treatment options include inpatient and outpatient group therapy along with individual drug counseling.
+In cases of severe addiction, medical detox may be necessary before entering inpatient treatment.

 - Medical Detox

-Withdrawals from opioid misuse can involve intense drug cravings that can be difficult to overcome.
-Hydromorphone hydrochloride should not be abruptly discontinued in patients who are physically or psychologically reliant on the drug.
-Doing so may result in severe post-acute withdrawal symptoms.
+Hydromorphone hydrochloride should not be abruptly ended in patients who are physically or psychologically reliant on the drug.
+Doing so may result in severe withdrawal symptoms.

 - Inpatient Rehab

-Inpatient programs for opioid addiction last an average of four weeks.
-On occasion, patients are asked to stay longer.
-The goal of inpatient therapy is to prepare individuals recovering from substance misuse to resist the temptation of recurrence of use.
+Inpatient programs for opioid addiction last an average of four weeks, but patients may be asked to stay longer in some cases.
+The goal of inpatient therapy is to help patients avoid future substance use and learn how to cope with difficult life situations without turning to drugs or alcohol.
 Patients live at the facility full-time and are not allowed to leave unattended.

 - Outpatient Rehab

-Patients are encouraged to enter an outpatient treatment facility immediately following inpatient therapy.
-Group therapy sessions are held two to three times per week.
-Participants complete exercises and discuss the progress of their recovery with the group.
-Most outpatient programs also require the attendance of one to two Alcoholics Anonymous or Narcotics Anonymous meetings a week.
+Patients are encouraged to enter an outpatient treatment facility immediately after inpatient treatment.
+In outpatient treatment, group therapy sessions are held two to three times per week.
+During these sessions, participants complete exercises and discuss the progress of their recovery with the group.
+Most outpatient programs also require the attendance of one to two support group meetings (such as Narcotics Anonymous) each week.